-Cattaraugus County Microenterprise Development Loan Fund Program (MDLF)
+Cattaraugus County Microenterprise Development Loan Fund (MDLF)

 Southern Tier Enterprise Development Organization (STEDO)

-County of Cattaraugus IDA/CRC Financing Assistance Programs
+County of Cattaraugus IDA

-Activities funded are subject to HUD regulations and therefore must meet one of the following objectives: benefit low to moderate income persons, prevention or elimination of slums or blight, or meet community development needs having particular urgency (i.e. serious and immediate threat to health or welfare).
+Activities funded by the Salamanca IDA are subject to HUD regulations and therefore must meet one of the following objectives: benefit low to moderate income persons, prevention or elimination of slums or blight, or meet community development needs having particular urgency (i.e. serious and immediate threat to health or welfare).
 The Agency may authorize loans for facility construction, acquisition, rehabilitation, or improvement of industrial or manufacturing facilities, research and development facilities, or other eligible business facilities located within the city.
-In addition, the agency may also finance a portion of the cost of a firm’s machinery and equipment to be used and located within the city. www.salmun.com/ida/
+In addition, the agency may also finance a portion of the cost of a firm’s machinery and equipment to be used and located within the city. https://www.salmunida.com/incentives.html

 City of Olean Community Development

-New York State's Empire State Development
+New York State's Empire State Development (ESD)

-New York Business Development Corporation (NYBDC)
+(formerly known as New York Business Development Corporation)

-The federal government does NOT provide grants for starting and expanding a business.
+The federal government generally does NOT provide grants for starting and expanding a business.
 Government grants are funded by your tax dollars and therefore require very stringent compliance and reporting measures to ensure the money is well spent.
 As you can imagine, grants are not given away indiscriminately.
 Grants from the federal government are only available to non-commercial organizations, such as non-profits and educational institutions in areas such as, medicine, education, scientific research and technology development.
 The federal government also provides grants to state and local governments to assist them with economic development.
 Some business grants are available through state and local programs, non-profit organizations and other groups.
 For example, some states provide grants for expanding child care centers; creating energy efficient technology; and developing marketing campaigns for tourism.
-These grants are not necessarily free money, and usually require the recipient to match funds or combine the grant with other forms of financing such as a loan.
+These grants are not necessarily "free money" as they generally require the recipient to match funds or combine the grant with other forms of financing such as a loan.
 The amount of the grant money available varies with each business and each grantor.